kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ### 3. AWS EB CLI install on Jenkins

 - EB CLI is used to optimize the deployment process by introducing automation.
 It will be installed on the instance, make sure to have credentials ready.
-- The following will download the install package.
-Unzip it and install it.
+- The following will download the install package
+- Unzip and run the install package
 - Use the key generated previously to configure AWS
     - `curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"'
     - `unzip awscliv2.zip'